Iheuzio/StockBenchmark/README.md

 Next we need to run our server.
 The instance has [forever](https://www.npmjs.com/package/forever) installed by default

+from the 520-project folder

 ```
 cd server
 NODE_ENV=production forever start bin/www
 ```

-`forever` may show some warnings (see [this screenshot](screenshots/Screenshot 2023-11-14 at 15-08 forever production.png)) but this is okay. `forever list` should show you that `bin/www` is running and the log file in which its output is saved.
-You can `cat` the logfile to check if the output is what you expect.
+You can `cat`
+the logfile to check if the output is what you expect.

 Now we can use `forever list` and so on to control the express app.
 If we modify the app